mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 Wanted to redesign hardware to save costs but couldn't because it would make numbers look bad

-Every time you spend money, it costs you 4x as much.
-For example, suppose the multiple for your business is about 3x.
-If your SDE is $100k, you can sell for $300k.

-Now imagine you decided to give one of your employees a $10k bonus.
-Now your SDE is $90k, so your sale price is $270k.
-So to give the employee the $10k bonus, it costs you $40k.

 ### Due diligence is unbounded work

+I greatly underestimated how labor-intensive the due diligence process would be.

+At the start, I thought due diligence would be somewhat tedious but still straightforward.
+I'd already shared monthly profit and loss statements before we even started the due diligence process.
+I thought maybe the buyer would need to see a few of my bank statements to prove that my profit and loss was real.
+Maybe they'd ask to see my bookkeeping ledger, of which I was quite proud.

+It turned out that the due diligence process required me to share _all_ of my bank statements from the last two years.
+And that was just part of the first round of requests.
+As we proceeded further, I needed to create lots of one-off reports to demonstrate some other aspect of my business, like how frequently our customers return or which platforms account for what percentage of our revenue.

-I didn't feel like I could negotiate with the bank.
+TODO: I didn't feel like I could negotiate with the bank.
 The buyer isn't saying, "This is something I want."
 And I can't very well say, "Is this something you want or that the bank wants?
 Because if it's you, I'm going to say no."

 ### Due diligence bound me to a single seller, even beyond the due diligence period